Vacuum Maintenance Schedule: Timelines for Repairs/Check-Ups

 machine-image

-• Frequency of Use: For those using their vacuum daily, a monthly visual inspection and a more thorough quarterly check-up can prevent minor issues from becoming major problems.
+• Frequency of Use: For people who use their vacuum daily, a monthly visual inspection and a more thorough quarterly check-up can prevent minor issues from becoming major problems.
 For less frequent users, bi-annual servicing can work wonders.

 • Detecting Early Warning Signs: Notice a change in sound?
 Or perhaps your vacuum isn’t picking up as much debris?
 These are clear signs it’s time for a check-up.